victor-lf/google-search-results/README.md

 # google-search-results

-This is a clone of a Google search results page.
-The structure of the page, positioning and basic styling of elements were made by myself.
-I just checked the original source code to fine tune the styling so that the page looks exactly like the original.
+This is a clone of the Google search results page.
+I would check the original source code to fine tune the styling so that the page looks indistinguishable from the original.

-I separated the page in three sections:
+The page was separated into three sections:

 1. The `header`, which contains the search field and navigation links
 2. The `main`, which contains the results
 3. The `footer`, which contains some links

-In the `header`, I put the Google image, the search field, the "apps" icon and the "Sign in" button inside a **flex container**, as well as the navigation links bellow.
-I found it easier to keep all aligned and to position some elements to the right.
-For example, the "apps" icon and the "Sign in" button, and the "Settings" and "Tools" links.
+The `header` contains the Google image, the search field, the "apps" icon and the "Sign in" button inside a **Flexbox container**.
+With **Flexbox container**, I found it easier to keep everything aligned and to position some elements to the right.
+For instance, the "apps" icon and the "Sign in" button, and the "Settings" and "Tools" links.
 You just set the `margin-left` property to `auto` for the element that you want to position to the right.
-Of course, there are other ways to achieve this result without using Flexbox, like floating the element or using the `position` property, but I found it easier with Flexbox.
-Also, this solution brings the flexibility and responsiveness possibilities offered by the Flexbox layout.
+But notice that there are other ways to achieve the same result, like floating the element or using the `position` property.
+However, Flexbox brings flexibility and responsiveness to the table.

-In the `main`, I put the results as list items of an unordered list, as I did with the "related searchs".
+In the `main` section, the results are items of an unordered list.
+The same with "related searchs".
-For that "Goooooooooogle" at the bottom, I found it easier and practical to just use a `table` with one row.
-Each letter is an image inside a cell of the table, except the "gle >", which is just one image inside a cell.
+For that "Goooooooooogle" at the bottom, I found it easier to just use a `table` with one row.
+Each letter is an image inside a cell of the table, except the "gle >", which is just a image in a cell.

-The `footer` contains just a `div` with the country and an unordered list with some links.
+The `footer` contains only a `div` with the name of the country and an unordered list with a few links.

-As a sidenote, I had a little problem with the shadow effect of the `form` element.
+As a sidenote, I had issues with the shadow effect of the `form` element.
 The `form` contains two children: an `input` for the search field and a `button` to submit.
-When the `input` (the search field) is focused, I wanted the shadow to change for the whole `form` element.
-So, here is the problem: when you focus an element, how do you select its parent to apply a property to it (`box-shadow`, in this case)?
-Well, with pure CSS, apparently the only way is using the `:has()` pseudo-class.
+When the `input` (the search field) was focused, I wanted the shadow to change for the whole `form` element.
+But here is the problem: when you focus an element, how do you select its parent to apply a property to it (`box-shadow`, in this case)?
+Well, with pure CSS, the only way, apparently, is by using the `:has()` pseudo-class.
 But, as of 2018, this is experimental and [not supported by any browser](https://caniuse.com/#feat=css-has).
 This limitation is well know, as can be seen [here](https://stackoverflow.com/questions/2212583/affecting-parent-element-of-focusd-element-pure-csshtml-preferred#2212935), [here](https://stackoverflow.com/questions/1014861/is-there-a-css-parent-selector?noredirect=1&lq=1) and [here](https://en.wikipedia.org/wiki/Cascading_Style_Sheets#Limitations).
-I resorted to JavaScript to solve this problem.
+Then, I resorted to JavaScript to solve this problem.
 When you focus the search field (`input` element), a function is called via the `addEventListener()` method.
 This function sets the `box-shadow` property of the `form` element via the `setAttribute()` method.
 When the search field loses focus, another function is called to set the `box-shadow` property of the `form` back to normal.
-But now you have a problem.
-The `box-shadow` property applied by the script is inline style and overrides the `box-shadow` property applied when the `form` is hovered.
+But now you have a new problem.
+The `box-shadow` property applied by the script is *inline* style and overrides the `box-shadow` property applied when the `form` is hovered.
 Now, the shadow doesn't change if the `form` is hovered.
 To bypass this, I used an `!important` declaration to prioritize the `box-shadow` property in the `form:hover` selector.
-Although it works, this is all very hackish and inelegant.
-Please, if you know a better solution, open a pull request.
+Very hackish and inelegant, I know.
+But hey, it works!
+(Please, feel free to open a pull request in case you have a better solution.)

 Another sidenote.
-Testing the page in Chrome for Android, I noted that the fonts were not correct.
-The headings and paragraphs inside `#results` were too big.
-I found that this was caused by a "feature" in some mobile browsers called *Font Boosting*.
+When testing the page in Chrome for Android, the headings and paragraphs inside `#results` were too big.
+I found out that this was caused by a "feature" in some mobile browsers called *Font Boosting*.
 It's described [here](https://bugs.webkit.org/show_bug.cgi?id=84186).
-According to [this answer](https://bugs.webkit.org/show_bug.cgi?id=84186#c17), the only side-effect free way to disable Font Boosting is to set CSS
+According to [this answer](https://bugs.webkit.org/show_bug.cgi?id=84186#c17), the only side-effect-free way to disable *Font Boosting* is setting the CSS
-`max-height: 1000000px` on the block that contains the text (or any fixed height greater than the actual height).
+property `max-height` to any fixed height greater than the actual height for the block that contains the text (I just set to `1000000px`).
 Setting the `max-height` for all elements inside `main` (`main * {max-height: 1000000px;}`) solved the problem.
-This is also hackish and suboptimal, but I just wanted the fonts rendering the way they should.
+This is also hackish and all, but I just wanted the fonts rendering the way they should.

 ---